The Ultimate Guide To PEMF

 It is this amplified electron spinning which restores the cell’s transmembrane potential (its energy), and brings the cell to homeostasis at the same time.
 Unlike some other forms of CAM, which only provide temporary relief, this positive cellular effect lasts for as many as four days after the session has ended.
 Essentially, PEMF therapy is the induction of electricity into the cells to help stimulate or promote healing.

 Perhaps the easiest way to understand PEMF is to think in terms of each cell in your body as if it were a little battery.
 Like with any battery, sometimes your cells become tired and worn, whether due to age, stress, overuse, or damage, making it more difficult for them to fight off any type of potentially damaging force or illness.

 Through PEMF therapy, your batteries (i.e. your cells) essentially become recharged.
-The energy supplied via PEMF waves gives them the energy they need to ward off whatever is threatening them, whether it’s a trauma or disease-based threat.
+The energy supplied via PEMF gives cells the energy they need to ward off whatever is threatening them, whether it’s trauma or a disease-based attack.
 This makes it easier for your patient’s body to restore its health naturally, simply by using the electrical currents and impulses that are already interacting within and throughout their cells.
 In essence, high-powered PEMF is like a “battery re-charger” for your depleted cells.

 PEMF and NASA

-This caused Goodwin to conclude that, “As is clearly demonstrated in the human body, the bioelectric, biochemical process of electrical nerve stimulation is a documented reality.”
+Goodwin concluded, “As is clearly demonstrated in the human body, the bioelectric, biochemical process of electrical nerve stimulation is a documented reality.”
 In other words, it works and it works very well.
+2